wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Learn how to remotely configure agents using agent.conf.
-In this section you will find which capabilities can be configured remotely.
+In this section of the Wazuh documentation, you will find which capabilities can be configured remotely.

 .. _reference_agent_conf: